Nursing Interview Questions

 Talk about de-escalating the situation and displaying patience and empathy.

-Here again, showing patience is important and depending on the severity of the incompetence, either training the team member yourself or alerting a supervisor is the right course of action.
+Here again, showing patience is important and depending on the severity of the incompetence, either training the healthcare team member yourself or alerting a supervisor is the right course of action.

 How do you handle stressful situations?